Deploy using Docker Compose

 • FRONTEND_HOST: this should include the port as well.
 If port 3000 is used for the frontend, and it can be accessed on the same machine, the value would be localhost:3000.
 If another machine on the same network needs to access the frontend, the value will be <IP-of-deployed-machine>:3000

-• FRONTEND_DOMAIN: will be either localhost or the IP of the machine running the Syntho Application
+• FRONTEND_DOMAIN: will be either localhost or the IP of the machine running the Syntho Application.
+Do not add the port on which the application is running if that's relevant.

 After the adjustment of these variables, the docker compose file should be ready for deployment.
 The documentation will continue to describe particular sections to adjust in particular cases, but at this point the Docker Compose file should be ready to deploy.